Hacks4Snacks/SimpleBashScripts/README.md

 # BashScripts
 A collection of Bash scripts that are either not meaningful or complex enough to warrant an independent repository.

-## Getting Started

-1. [hello](scripts/hello): get a simple output
-2. [process](scripts/process): execute more than one command in a script
-3. [interactive](scripts/interactive): a simple but very much interactive script
-4. [specialPattern](scripts/specialPattern): draw a diamond pattern with dots(.)
-5. [whileRead](scripts/whileRead): read lines from a file using while loop
-6. [readMenu](scripts/readMenu): display a menu for system information
-7. [whileMenu](scripts/whileMenu): a repeated menu for system information
-8. [colorFull](scripts/colorFull): provide you with the output of several colours
-9. [convertLowercase](scripts/convertLowercase): convert data either from the file or standard input to lowercase
-10. [encrypt](scripts/encrypt): encrypt a file/folder with password
-11. [up](scripts/up): move up a directory in shell script
-12. [randomFile](scripts/randomFile): create unique file/folder automatically with date and time stamp
-13. [weather](scripts/weather): check the weather in a specified location or using the geolocation of the ip address by default.
-15. [switchStatement](scripts/switchStatement): simple example of a switch statement
-16. [unitlLoop](scripts/untilLoop): simple example of an until loop
-17. [bashTemplate](scripts/bashTemplate): script template based on Google Style Guide: https://google.github.io/styleguide/shell.xml

 ## Security

 1. [bulkDns](scripts/bulkDns): bulk DNS lookup